 Quest Length is the overall minimum length of the Quest in terms of word count.
 You must pick one of the following lengths when submitting a user quest, and the Quest rewards for both the Quest giver and completer are set by the length (Quest lengths that fall between these ranges will default to the lower reward):

 You may also choose to give out anything else that has an equal value to the normal Coin rewards, such as Consumables, Bases or Minions, or a mix of any of those options plus the leftover Coin.
-The non-Coin rewards are calculated at their raw value, not including the discounts afforded by Perks.
+The non-Coin rewards are calculated at their raw value, not including the discounts afforded by Affinities.

 Quest Location is on which world (or worlds) this Quest takes place.
 It can even be a very specific location, such as a City or a Base.